programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Document feature matrices are a tidy, structured format for storing data about the frequency of the word types used in each of a corpus of documents by using the ['bag of words'](https://en.wikipedia.org/wiki/Bag-of-words_model) approach.
 A "feature" in this context refers to a word, wherein a document feature matrix is a two-dimensional matrix with documents as rows, and features (the entire vocabulary of words used across all documents combined) as columns.
 The cells in this matrix indicate if a given feature appears in a document, or if it does not.

 The Wordfish algorithm can be usefully compared to [topic modeling](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf), a tried and true method for text mining.
 Similar to topic modeling, Wordfish uses this document feature matrix to make predictions about documents based on the different kinds and frequencies of words (tokens) used in each.
 They are both predictive modeling approaches to mining text data / processing natural language that rely on machine learning algorithms.

-Further, both are ‘unsupervised’ - neither relies on any pre-coding of some portion of the data to be modeled by the user.
-Instead, they both look at differences between documents, identifying 'natural' groupings along a scale by comparing the frequencies of words in each document to the frequencies of those words in the others.
-Both modelis identify and "weigh" more heavily words whose frequency changes a lot between documents, relying particularly heavily on these words to create the scale.
+Furthermore, both Wordfish and topic modeling involve ‘unsupervised’ methods - neither rely on the user pre-coding some portion of the data before modeling.
+Instead, these two algorithms both look at differences between documents, identifying 'natural' groupings along a dimensional scale by comparing the frequencies of words in each document to the frequencies of those words in the other documents.
+Both models identify and "weigh" more heavily words whose frequency changes a lot between documents, relying particularly heavily on these word patterns to cluster documents along a scale.

 Another important similarity between Wordfish and topic modeling is that both treat documents as “bags of words”.
 This means that the models only look at word frequency, and ignore word order.
 These models do not take into account any information about word order.
 That means that it doesn’t matter ***where*** words occur in a document, just ***which*** words occur, and how many times each of those occurs.

 Since social media comments tend to be very short, treating comments as a bag-of-words approach is less likely to miss key information, since comments are short and more likely to discuss one single idea.
 Bag-of-words approaches that ignore word order and document structure can be more problematic for longer texts and texts where different sections of content (paragraphs, pages, chapters, etc) might convey different types of meaning depending on their in-context word use.

 The key differences between these two approaches (Wordfish and topic modeling) are the specific statistical approach taken, and the most useful outputs.
 Topic models can generate any number of "topics" that may be discussed in a corpus.
 Wordfish always scales on a single dimension (similar to a topic model with two topics), but gives a lot more under-the-hood information about how each word and document contributed to the formation of this scale.